keu/docs/software_versioned_docs/version-0.26/integrate-auth-system.md

 ---
 sidebar_label: 'Integrate an Auth System'
-title: 'Integrate an Auth System on Astronomer Enterprise'
+title: 'Integrate an Auth System on Astronomer Software'
 id: integrate-auth-system
-description: Integrate your internal authentication server with Astronomer Enterprise.
+description: Integrate your internal authentication server with Astronomer Software.
 ---

 ## Overview

-Astronomer Enterprise by default allows users to create an account with and authenticate using one of the 3 methods below:
+Astronomer Software by default allows users to create an account with and authenticate using one of the 3 methods below:

 - Google OAuth
 - GitHub OAuth